garden-io/garden/docs/guides/cert-manager-integration.md

           acmeServer: letsencrypt-staging
         tlsCertificates:
           - name: example-certificate-staging-01
-            managedBy: cert-manager  # Allow cert-manager to manage this certificate
+            managedBy: cert-manager  # allow cert-manager to manage this certificate
-            serverType: staging  # Let's Encrypt server: "staging" or "prod".
-Defaults to "prod"
             hostnames:
-              - your-domain-name.com # The domain name for the certificate
+              - your-domain-name.com # the domain name(s) to be covered by the certificate
             secretRef:
-              name: tls-secret-for-certificate # The secret where cert-manage will store the TLS certificate once it's generated
+              name: tls-secret-for-certificate # the secret where cert-manager will store the TLS certificate once it's generated
               namespace: cert-manager-example
 ```

 The above configuration will trigger the following workflow:

 1) cert-manager will create a ClusterIssuer in your cluster which will generate your certificate.
+Each certificate gets an associated ClusterIssuer, which will take care of performing the issue challenge.
-2) It will then create a Certificate resource to request the TLS certificate.
+2) Garden will then create a Certificate resource to request the TLS certificate.
-3) Cert-manager will then automatically spin up an nginx ingress to solve the HTTP-01 acmeChallenge.
+3) cert-manager will then automatically create an Ingress to solve the HTTP-01 ACME challenge.
-4) Once the challenge is solved the TLS certificate will be stored as a secret using the name/namespace specified above (eg. `cert-manager-example/tls-secret-for-certificate`)
+4) Once the challenge is solved the TLS certificate will be stored as a Secret using the name/namespace specified above (e.g. `cert-manager-example/tls-secret-for-certificate`).

 All the steps above will happen at system startup/init.
 All your services will be built/tested/deployed after all the secrets have been populated.

-### ClusterIssuer vs Issuer

-cert-manager have two different Certificate issuers: namespaced and cluster one.
-Garden will only create ClusterIssuers.

-### One certificate per tlsCertificate and one ClusterIssuer per certificate

-Garden will create one certificate for each certificate with `managedBy: true` in the `tlsCertificates` array.
-Each certificate will have an associated ClusterIssuer which will take care of starting and carrying on the challenge and creating the secret containing the TLS certificate once it succeeds.

-### Challenge Type

-The challenge type currently supported is Let's Encrypt [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/).
+For advanced configuration, please take a look at the official [cert-manager documentation](https://docs.cert-manager.io/en/latest/tasks/index.html).

 ## Troubleshooting

-### Couldn't find a cert-manager installation

-If you set `certManager.install: false` garden will expect to find a `cert-manager` installation in the `cert-manager` namespace.
-If you already have installed `cert-manager` please verify it's running by checking the status of the main pods as suggested in the [documentation](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html#verifying-the-installation).

-At the moment we don't support cert-manager installed in different namespaces.

 ### The certificate creation timeouts and garden terminates

-> Please make sure your domain name is pointing at the right ip address.
+> Please make sure your domain name is pointing at the right IP address.

 The best way to figure out why a certificate is not being generated is using `kubectl describe`.